Geographic Information Systems

 Street Centerline Updating – DSET continues to collect and process street and address updates that have been provided by the towns and PSAPs.
 DSET has updated/verified a total of 78,123 street segments since taking over the updating process from Tele Atlas.
 Please contact Dan Czaja, GIS Coordinator, at (860) 685-8131 or firstname.lastname@example.org to submit a correction or for further information.

-Address Points added to Next Generation 9-1-1 (NG 9-1-1) system – DSET is adding GIS building and tax parcel center address points for many of Connecticut’s municipalities to the new NG 9-1-1 system.
-This new GIS dataset will be used in conjunction with the GIS street centerline to further improve call location accuracy.
+Address Points added to Next Generation 9-1-1 (NG 9-1-1) system – DSET has added GIS building and tax parcel center address points for many of Connecticut’s municipalities to the NG 9-1-1 system.
+This GIS dataset is used in conjunction with the GIS street centerline to further improve call location accuracy.

-Legacy 9-1-1 ALI Geocoding Results – DSET continues to improve the geocoding match rate for the ALI database in the Legacy 9-1-1.
-As of January 1st, the geocoding match rate has reached 98.71% of all ALI records geocoded.
+Legacy 9-1-1 ALI Geocoding Results – DSET continues to improve the geocoding match rate of the ALI database using the street centerline.
+As of April 1, 2019, the geocoding match rate has reached 99.14% of all ALI records geocoded.

-Next Generation 9-1-1 ALI Geocoding Results – With the addition of address points, DSET is able to improve the geocoding match rate for the ALI database in the Next Generation 9-1-1 system.
-As of January 1st, the geocoding match rate has reached 99.07% of all ALI records geocoded.
+Next Generation 9-1-1 ALI Geocoding Results – With the addition of address points, DSET is able to improve the geocoding match rate for the ALI database in the NG 9-1-1 system.
+As of April 1, 2019, the geocoding match rate has reached 99.42% of all ALI records geocoded.

 9-1-1 Master Street Address Guide Updating

-The Department of Emergency Services and Public Protection (DESPP) has signed a memorandum of understanding with the Department of Transportation (DOT), the Office of Policy and Management (OPM) and the Capitol Region Council of Governments (CRCOG), on behalf of all state Councils of Governments (COGs), to procure a statewide high-resolution aerial orthoimagery dataset.
-The acquisition flight for the dataset is currently scheduled to be flown in the spring 2016 (leaf-off conditions) and will cover all of Connecticut (approximately 5,266 square miles).
-The orthoimagery will be three inch resolution and consist of 4-bands, containing true color and near infrared.
-The project will be jointly funded by DESPP, DOT, and the COGs, will be publicly available without license restrictions, and will support the various missions of State, Regional, and Municipal government.
+The Department of Emergency Services and Public Protection (DESPP) has signed a memorandum of understanding with the Office of Policy and Management (OPM) to procure a statewide high-resolution aerial orthoimagery dataset.
+The orthoimagery will be leaf-off, six inch resolution, 4-bands (true color and near infrared), and will cover all of Connecticut (approximately 5,266 square miles).
+The orthoimagery is being procured through the United State Geological Survey (USGS) imagery acquisition program and jointly funded by DESPP, the Connecticut Department of Transportation (DOT), and the Connecticut Department of Energy and Environmental Protection (DEEP).
+The orthoimagery will be publicly available without license restrictions, and will support the various missions of State, Regional, and Municipal government, including statewide 9-1-1.
+As of July 1, 2019, the flight imagery acquisition period is complete and is currently in the QA/QC process with the vendor.
+Data delivery to the State is slated for winter 2019-2020.